loclahost/phrases-editor/README.md

 ## Release notes

+### 2.2.4
+* Fix: Sort initializers according to the two first letters in the key to avoid merge conflicts in the generated file
+* Fix: Wait for data to be saved before rerendering/reloading the GUI.
+This solves some strange search related bugs where new translations could no longer be found after save.

 ### 2.2.3
 * Fix: Added loading text when loading phrases data so it is easier to see that something happens
 * Updated libraries